Nibble-Knowledge/cpu-assembler/README.md

 ### 2 data types ###
 AS4 recognises two inbuilt data types:
 * Numberical values.
 Format: ".data SIZE INITIALVALUE"
+	* .data can also be used to create a static reference to a label.
+The SIZE must be 4.
+The format is ".data SIZE LABEL" or ".data SIZE LABEL[OFFSET]".
+This will save the static 16-bit memory location pointed to by LABEL or LABEL + OFFSET to the .data section.
 * Strings, both plain and zero terminated.
 Format: ".ascii "String"" or ".asciiz "String""
 	* Strings must start and end with double quotes.
 	* AS4 recognises standard escape characters